kyoriku/kyoriku/README.md

 ### 👋 Hello World!

 🌐 Welcome to my GitHub!
-I'm passionate about all things technology.
-Committed to learning and collaboration, I'm eager to connect with like-minded individuals and contribute to innovative projects.
+I’m dedicated to exploring new technology and value continuous learning and collaboration.
+I look forward to connecting with like-minded individuals and contributing to innovative projects.

-👀 I’m interested in Full Stack Web Development, Cybersecurity, Game Development, Machine Learning/AI, and UI/UX Design.
+👀 My interests include Full Stack Web Development, Cybersecurity, Game Development, Machine Learning/AI, and UI/UX Design.

-🌱 I’m currently learning React and GraphQL.
+🌱 I’m currently diving deeper into React and GraphQL, expanding my toolkit for building dynamic, data-driven applications.

 ### Languages and Tools:
   <p align="left">